clasqm/yabasiclibs/clasquinator/README.md

 The "buttons" are not mouse-aware.

-The first letter of each button or menu item automaticallyu becomes the trigger.
+The first letter of each button or menu item automatically becomes the trigger.
 Both lower and upper case variants will activate it.
 It is up to you to ensure that you do not use menu items that start with the same letter.

 *Hint*: You can always number them, e.g.